Synology RT1900ac WiFi router: Pros and Cons

 VPN support | PPTP L2TP/IPSec OpenVPN |

-Like many modern routers, the Synology RT1900ac supports a variety of features and technologies to enhance your network connectivity and security.
-The IPv4 is the fourth iteration of the Internet Protocol (IP) and is the most widely used version of IP on the internet today.
-The latest firmware supports IPv6 protocol that provides an identification and location system for computers on networks and routes traffic across the Internet.
+Like many modern routers, the Synology RT1900ac supports many features and tech.
+They improve your network's connectivity and security.
+The IPv4 is the fourth iteration of the Internet Protocol (IP).
+It is the most widely used version of IP on the internet today.
+The latest firmware supports IPv6.
+It provides a system to identify and locate computers on networks.
+Gigabit Ethernet ports support data transfer rates of up to 1 gigabit per second (Gbps).

 Wireless